haga-rak/fluxzy.core/README.md

 - `--install-cert` will install the default certificate on the current user.
 This option needs elevation and may trigger interactive dialogs on certain OS.

-You can use the command `dissect` to read the fluxzy file or, alternatively, use [Fluxzy Desktop](https://www.fluxzy.io/download) to view it with a GUI.
+You can use the command [`dissect`](https://www.fluxzy.io/resources/cli/command-dissect) to read the fluxzy file or, alternatively, you can use [Fluxzy Desktop](https://www.fluxzy.io/download) to view it with a GUI.

-More command and options are available, including exporting to HAR or managing certificates, you can run `--help` to see all available options and commands.
+More command and options are available, including [exporting to HAR](https://www.fluxzy.io/resources/cli/command-pack#pack-a-fluxzy-dump-directory-into-a-fluxzy-archive) or [managing certificates](https://www.fluxzy.io/resources/cli/command-cert), you can run `--help` to see all available options and commands.

 By default, fluxzy will bind to `127.0.0.1:44344`.